maxisme/amazon-bash/README.md

 On the app go to Your Account -> Set up a new device.
 Select "Dash Button" and follow the instructions until you are prompted to select a product - **Do not select a product**.

 ### Finding the mac address of the amazon-dash button
-First we need to update the OUI - _organizationally unique identifier is a 24-bit number that uniquely identifies a vendor, manufacturer, or other organization._
+First we need to update the OUI - _organizationally unique identifier is a 24-bit number that uniquely identifies a vendor, manufacturer, or other organization by their MAC address_

 ```
 $ wget https://raw.githubusercontent.com/maxisme/amazon-bash/master/ieee-oui.txt